HexHive PhD, MSc, BSc projects

 • Suitable for: MSc semester project

-• Keywords: Emulation, dynamic binary instrumentation
+• Keywords: Emulation, dynamic binary instrumentation, re-hosting

 Creating a cycle-accurate multi-architecture simulator